 The saying in fitness is that muscles are worked in the gym, fed in the kitchen, and built-in the bedroom.

 This comes from the information we have that when we sleep, our muscles – which are broken down during exercise – undergo repair.
 While you sleep your body produces its own muscle-building hormone, HGH (human growth hormone).

 This is the hormone that helps you build muscle which helps you ultimately speed up your metabolism and get a stronger body overall.
 So get your zzz’s!
 You can try this yoga routine to help you sleep.

-Getting back into exercise can be intimidating, but if you follow this 9-step plan, you’ll be well on your way to finding success in your fitness goals and becoming a healthier you!
+Getting back into exercise can be intimidating, but if you follow this 9-step plan, you’ll be well on your way to achieving your fitness goals and becoming a healthier you!